 Teen One-Acts Festival

 Be a part of our annual festival of original One-Acts produced at Berkeley Rep; these plays are written, directed, and designed by—not to mention starring—high school students!

-The Young Writers of Color Collective is a new, year-long playwriting program developed with our guest 2016–17 TCG Artist-in-Residence.
+The Young Writers of Color Collective is a year-long playwriting apprenticeship for emerging writers of color in grades 9–12.